Abaddon virus removal guide

-Abaddon is the name of a Remote Access Trojan (RAT) that receives commands via Discord.
-In other words, this RAT uses Discord as its Command and Control (C2) server.
-Additionally, Abaddon has a ransomware feature - it could be used to execute commands that would encrypt victim's files.
-Therefore, cyber criminals may use this malware not only to collect sensitive information but also to prevent victims from accessing their and force them to pay a ransom.
+Abaddon is a Remote Access Trojan (RAT) that receives commands via Discord.
+I.e., this RAT uses Discord as its Command and Control (C2) server.
+Additionally, Abaddon has a ransomware feature and could be used to execute commands to encrypt files.
+Therefore, cyber criminals might use this malware to collect sensitive information and also to prevent victims from accessing their system and force them to pay a ransom.

-Research shows that Abaddon is designed to automatically steal cookies, saved credit cards and login credentials from Google Chrome browser.
-Also, it is designed to steal Steam credentials and list of installed games, system information, Discord tokens Multi-factor authentication data.
-It sends stolen data to Discord command and control (C2) server and then checks if there are any new commands for it to execute.
-Those commands may instruct Abaddon to steal files or even entire directories, list of drives, open a reverse shell that would allow cyber criminals to execute other commands on the infected computer.
-Therefore, by having a computer infected with this RAT users may become victims of identity theft, lose access to personal accounts, suffer monetary loss, experience serious problems related to online privacy, browsing safety, etc. Additionally, cyber criminals may use Abaddon to start data encryption (launch ransomware feature).
-However, it is known that the ransomware feature is not fully developed, at least not at the moment.
-However, it may be finished at some point in the future which would make Abaddon capable of causing even more damage.
+Research shows that Abaddon automatically steals cookies, saved credit cards and login credentials from the Google Chrome browser.
+It also steals Steam credentials and a list of installed games, system information, Discord tokens, and Multi-factor authentication data.
+It sends the stolen data to a Discord command and control (C2) server and then checks if there are any new commands for it to execute.
+The commands could instruct Abaddon to steal files or even entire directories, list the drives, and open a reverse shell that would allow cyber criminals to execute other commands on the infected computer.
+Therefore, by having a computer infected with this RAT, users might become victims of identity theft, lose access to personal accounts, suffer monetary loss, and experience serious problems relating to online privacy, browsing safety, etc. Additionally, cyber criminals can use Abaddon to start data encryption by launching a ransomware feature.
+Note that the ransomware feature is not fully developed, however, it might be finished at some point in the future, which would make Abaddon capable of causing even more damage.

 |Name||Abaddon Remote Access Trojan|